 Our Research Policy outlines the principles adopted by Bravehearts to ensure the ethical conduct of our research.
 We have adopted the principles outlined in the Australian Code for the Responsible Conduct of Research, the National Statement on Ethical Conduct in Human Research 2007 and the Ethical Considerations in Quality Assurance and Evaluation Activities, 2014.

-Contact our research team to obtain a copy of our latest research policy.
+Contact our research team on email@example.com to obtain a copy of our latest research policy.

 Bravehearts requires anyone conducting research to complete an ethics research proposal form for review.
 This includes, but is not limited to, any employee of Bravehearts, students wishing to access the service or service users, and any external researcher.